Janice D'souza

 Evaluation and Research Lead

-Janice Dsouza is an Evaluation and Research Lead on IIE’s Research, Evaluation, and Learning (REL) Team, where she conducts performance and impact evaluations of government and private foundation programs.
-She serves as the Gender Equality and Social Inclusion (GESI) expert, integrating gender considerations and inclusion of marginalized groups in the evaluation and research process.
+Janice D’souza is the Evaluation and Research Lead on IIE’s Research, Evaluation, and Learning (REL) team, where she conducts performance and impact evaluations of government and private foundation programs.
+Her work focuses on providing strategic guidance on monitoring and evaluation (M&E) frameworks and learning approaches, strengthening evidence-based decision-making across programs, and facilitating meetings to turn insights into actionable program improvements.